 UK courts will apply decisions of the Court of Justice of the European Union (“CJEU”) that pre-date the end of the transition period, except to the extent that particular courts are given power to depart from those decisions.
 The European Union (Withdrawal) Act 2018, as originally enacted, provided that the Supreme Court (as well as the ultimate court of appeal on Scottish criminal law) would have such power.
 Following a consultation by the Ministry of Justice, such power was extended to other appellate courts, including the Court of Appeal.

 CJEU decisions post-dating the end of the transition period are not binding on UK courts but the courts may have regard to them so far as relevant .
 This is based on section 6(2), EUWA which provides that a court or tribunal may "have regard to+ anything done on or after the end of the transition period by the ECJ, another EU entity or the EU "so far as it is relevant to any matter before the court or tribunal" (section 6(2), EUWA).

 In June 2022, a dashboard of retained EU law was published.
 It has since been updated but it is not a comprehensive list.

 The Trade and Cooperation Agreement finalised between the EU and the UK just prior to the end of the transition period includes reciprocal commitments not to reduce the level of protection for workers or to fail to enforce employment rights in a manner that has an effect on trade but makes clear that both parties have the freedom and ability to make their own decisions on how they regulate labour and social standards going forward.
 Any disputes on this part of the agreement will be governed by a bespoke Panel of Experts procedure

-Hence, the future shape of employment law will depend on the complexion of future governments and the cases that come before the courts.
+Hence, it was clear that the future shape of employment law would depend on the complexion of future governments and the cases that come before the courts.